-In total, we analyse a suite of 18 simulations.
-For each of the two microphysics schemes, 9 simulations are available: 6 for the

-120 different grid spacings from 80 to 2.5 km and parameterized convection, and 3 additional simulations with explicit convection run at 10, 5 and 2.5 km, respectively.
+In total, we analyze a suite of 18 simulations.
+For each of the two microphysics schemes, nine simulations are available: six for the different grid spacings from 80 to 2.5 km and parameterized convection, as well as three additional simulations with explicit convection run at 10, 5 and 2.5 km.